 The anti-inflammatory properties of honey speed up tissue repair.
 By reducing the inflammation at the wound site the tissue is able to focus on repair rather than preventing infection (Alvarex-Suarez et al, 2010).

 The intricate chemistry giving honey these incredible qualities can be destroyed when exposed to heat and therefore to attain these benefits it is important to purchase raw, untreated honey.
 Many companies heat their honey to prevent crystallisation - which is where the honey goes slightly solid.
-Nectar honey is not heat treated, it is as fresh from the hive as possible.
-Although it may crystallise - which can be reversed through gentle immersion in warm (not hot) water - the benefits it gives you is far superior to that of the large scale honey businesses.
+Nectar Honey is not heat treated or blended and it is as fresh from the hive as possible.